jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) the disclosure of a trade secret or commercial information that, if released, would be prejudicial to the business or operations of any party to the objection.

 ### 199L Liability of development contributions commissioners
-A development contributions commissioner is not liable for anything the commissioner does, or omits to do, in good faith in performing or exercising the functions, duties, responsibilities, and powers of a development contributions commissioner under this Act.
+A development contributions commissioner is not liable for anything the commissioner does, or omits to do, in good faith in performing or exercising the functions, duties, responsibilities, and powers of a development contributions commissioner under this Act or any other enactment.

 ### 199M Residual powers of territorial authority relating to development contribution objection decision
 (1) This section applies to a decision of a development contributions commissioner.